Will solar panels get cheaper? (updated for 2021)

-The price of solar equipment has dropped by 89% since 2010.
-Will it continue to get cheaper?
+The price of solar equipment has dropped by 89% since 2010, but recent raw material shortages have reversed that trend.

-If you’re interested in solar and renewable energy, you’re probably aware that the price of both wind and solar technologies have dropped an incredible amount in recent years.
+If you’re interested in solar and renewable energy, you’re probably aware that the price of wind and solar technologies have dropped by an incredible amount over time.

 There are a couple questions that homeowners who are thinking of going solar often have.
 The first is: Is solar power getting cheaper?
 And other is: If solar is getting cheaper, should I wait before installing solar panels on my house?